All Angels: Daisy Chute

-In 2005 she was a joint winner of a Scottish songwriting competition for the music festival Burnsong, with her song, Promises to Keep.
+In 2005 she was a joint winner of a Scottish songwriting competition for the music festival Burnsong, with her song, "Promises to Keep".
 All the winning songs were performed professionally and broadcast live on BBC Radio Scotland.

 After meeting composer Howard Goodall at the Royal Albert Hall's School Proms where she was fronting Loretto School ensemble, she was asked to sing on his television show, How Music Works where she performed the Shaker song "'Tis a Gift to Be Simple" with Anastacia Nosobin on guitar on the first programme of the series.
 Goodall recommended Chute for inclusion in the group.
-She also recorded the theme tune for the BBC Radio series What Is Melody written by Richard Niles.

 In June 2006 she was a "Highly Commended" finalist in the joint BBC Proms and The Guardian newspaper Young Composer Competition.

 On 24 September 2006 she performed at Wigmore Hall in London, giving a solo recital of Alec Wilder songs.
 She was signed to Universal Classics and Jazz (UCJ) on the day she turned seventeen, as part of All Angels.
-Chute has also had a brief stint presenting the CBBC news programme, Newsround at the Pop Poll Awards and interviewed Ronan Keating, Billie Piper and Westlife.
-In summer 2008, she was featured in Highland Heartbeat, a Scottish music special filmed by American broadcaster PBS and broadcast throughout the US in the Spring of 2009.
-She performed last year touring the music societies as guest vocalist with classical guitarist, Simon Thacker and Camerata Ritmata.

-In 2008 Chute won the Scottish Music Centre's Young Composer's competition.